cedar: Optimized and Unified Machine Learning Input Data Pipelines: ML Data Ingestion Background

-\textbf{ML data ingestion.} ML training jobs inherently rely on data ingestion pipelines to transform raw operational data into structured samples (i.e., tensors) interpretable by ML frameworks such as PyTorch~\cite{nips19:paszke_pytorch} and TensorFlow~\cite{whitepaper:tensorflow}.
-As shown in Figure~\ref{fig:background_ingestion_pipeline}, these pipelines traditionally consist of two phases: offline \textit{feature engineering} and online \textit{input data processing}.
+ML training jobs rely on data ingestion pipelines to transform raw operational data into structured samples (i.e., tensors) interpretable by ML frameworks such as PyTorch~\cite{nips19:paszke_pytorch} and TensorFlow~\cite{whitepaper:tensorflow}.
+As shown in Figure~\ref{fig:background_pipeline}, these pipelines traditionally consist of two phases: offline \textit{feature engineering} and online \textit{input data processing}.

-Feature engineering pipelines validate, aggregate, join, and transform raw operational data into structured \textit{datasets}, off the critical path of training.
-For example, a recommendation dataset may require joining production databases and log streams across services~\cite{isca22:zhao_dsi}.
+\textbf{Offline Feature Engineering.} Feature engineering pipelines validate, aggregate, join, and transform raw operational data into structured \textit{datasets}, off the critical path of training.
 Since feature engineering predominantly requires traditional extract-transform-load (ETL) tasks, ML practitioners commonly use general-purpose distributed processing frameworks such as Spark~\cite{nsdi12:zaharia_spark}, Flink~\cite{tcde15:katsifodimos_flink}, and Beam~\cite{vldb8:akidau_dataflow}.
-Because of the diverse scale of training workloads, dataset sizes, and ML domains, these datasets can be stored across a wide variety of systems, ranging from training nodes' local filesystems to cloud data lakes~\cite{atc23:zhao_tectonicshift, fast21:pan_tectonic, vldbv13:armburst_deltalake, sigmod16:dageville_snowflake}, as raw, binary, or structured files~\cite{website:orc, website:parquet, website:avro, website:tfrecord}.
+These ETL tasks are independent from training jobs.
+They run prior to training and materialize datasets that are stored across a variety of systems, from training nodes' local file systems to distributed data lakes~\cite{atc23:zhao_tectonicshift, fast21:pan_tectonic, vldbv13:armburst_deltalake, sigmod16:dageville_snowflake}.